Reusing Previous Computations

 With all of these changes made, your browser should work again, and it should now skip line layout for most elements.

 Note that we have quite a few protected fields now, but we only skip recomputing children based on dirty flags.
 That’s because recomputing children is slow, but most other fields are really fast to compute.
-Checking dirty flags takes time and adds code clutter, so we only want to do when it’s worth it.
+Checking dirty flags takes time and adds code clutter, so we only want to do it when it’s worth it.

 In real browsers, the layout phase is sometimes split in two, first constructing a layout tree and then a separate fragment tree.This book doesn’t separate out the fragment tree because our layout algorithm is simple enough not to need it.
 In Chromium, the fragment tree is immutable, and invalidation is done by comparing the previous and new fragment trees instead of by using dirty flags, though the effect of that is pretty similar to what this book describes.

-Widths for inline elements
+Widths for Inline Elements

 At this point, BlockLayout has a protected width field, but other layout object types do not.
 Let’s fix that, because we’ll need it later.
 LineLayout is pretty easy: